minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-Although as shown in the section above, the roll-call bills do not fit all of the preconditions stipulated by #cite(<stratmann-2002>, form: "prose"), analysing environmental policy and the propensity for representatives to deviate based on contributions is still a relevant topic and has significant reprecussions for democracy if a causal relationship does exist.
+Although as shown in the section above, the roll-call bills do not fit all of the preconditions stipulated by #cite(<stratmann-2002>, form: "prose"), analyzing environmental policy and the propensity for representatives to deviate based on contributions is still a relevant topic and has significant repercussions for democracy if a causal relationship does exist.

 While environmental issues are polarizing for both the public and representatives, suggesting that representatives might have fewer incentives to